josepablocam/preprocessing/README.md

 ```

 Will produce a folder for each experiment configuration.
 You can add
-more experiments by adding them to the source in `src/experiments.generate_experiments`.
+more experiments by adding them to the source in
+`generate_experiments` in src/experiments.py.
 Each folder is self-contained.

 You can then run the experiments by pointing to the root folder of the